shreytheshreyas/tp/docs/UserGuide.md

 * `deadline t/1 d/2020-10-25`.
 Adds the deadline 25/10/2020
 to the first task in the task list.

-### Adding a description to a task: `description`
-Adds a description to an existing task.

-Format: `description t/TASK_INDEX d/DESCRIPTION`

-* The `TASK_INDEX` must be a positive integer.
-* The task must exist before a description can be added.
-* You must be in ProjectView before adding a description to a task.

-Example of usage:

-* `description p/1 d/The bug reports are 2 pages long`.
-Adds the description
-`The bug reports are 2 pages long` to the first task in the task list.

 ### Deleting a task: `delete`
 Deletes a task from the task list.